bcarpenter7/blog-react-final/Unit_3/2-mern-infrastructure/2.3-mern-infrastructure-part-2/README.md

 );
 ```

-Using React Developer Tools we can see that the `<BrowserRouter>` component renders a few other components then our `<App>` component:
+Using React Developer Tools we can see that the `<BrowserRouter>` component renders a few other components in addition to our `<App>` component:

 <img src="https://i.imgur.com/Je9AZYy.png">

-> Note: Those components named ending with `.Provider` are using React's [Context API](https://reactjs.org/docs/context.html) to provide info to  components down in the component hierarchy without having to pass that info as props.
+> 👀 Those components named ending with `.Provider` are using React's [Context API](https://reactjs.org/docs/context.html) to provide info to  components down in the component hierarchy without having to pass that info as props.

-## 5. Implement Client-Side Routing
+## 7. Implement Client-Side Routing

 Because React Router is component-based, it can be used in **any** component to conditionally render other components.